-Retool is great for building complex internal tools, while Appsmith offers customizable low-code solutions for enterprises.
-Adalo stands out with its no-code approach, which is perfect for freelancers and small businesses creating client-facing apps.
+Retool excels at building complex internal tools, while Appsmith offers customizable low-code solutions for enterprises.
+Adalo stands out as an AI-powered app builder that creates true native iOS and Android apps from a single codebase—perfect for freelancers and small businesses creating client-facing apps without writing code.

 Retool vs. Appsmith vs. Adalo: A Table of Differences